yahya-demo-user/SATURN-DATA/README.md

 ## -----Description-----

-This project consist of getting Raw Data ingested into S3 Bucket, analyze and transforme it into a graphic using different tools.
+This project consist of getting _Raw Data_ ingested into _S3 Bucket_, analyze and transforme it into a graphic using different tools.
-This dataset contains an excerpt of the balance sheet of used Tesla cars sold daily in the United States from tesla.com
+This dataset contains an excerpt of the balance sheet of used _Tesla cars_ sold daily in the United States from tesla.com

 ## -----Tables-----